Flower constancy: Learning investment

-Costly information hypothesis
+Costly information

-The costly information hypothesis explains flower constancy based on the fact that insects stay constant and feed on a one flower type because they know they are obtaining a reliable reward: nectar.
-The insect therefore does not venture to feed on other flower types because it cannot predict the amount of nectar in other flowers and could essentially waste foraging time probing other flowers that could possibly contain less nectar.
+The costly information hypothesis explains flower constancy by supposing that insects stay constant to a one flower type because they know they are obtaining a reliable reward: nectar.
+The insect does not venture to feed on other flower types because it cannot predict the amount of nectar in other flowers, and could waste foraging time probing less productive types of flower.

-Resource-partitioning hypothesis
+Resource-partitioning

-In social foragers, flower constancy could benefit the colony in that foragers avoid competition with other foragers by specializing on a specific flower type or species.
-In this case, individual insects, for example bees, become flower constant to avoid competition and thus increase foraging efficiency.
+In social foragers, flower constancy could benefit the colony in that foragers avoid competition by specializing on a specific flower type.
+In this case, an individual insect, for example a bee, becomes flower constant to avoid competition and thus increase its foraging efficiency.